mdn/yari/README.md

 ### Flaw checks

-When building you can enable specific "flaw checks".
-They're extra pieces of code that checks the contents to the effect that it might help someone working on the content to spot flaws and fix them.
-For example, finding broken links to relative URLs.
-To run them, you can either add it to the CLI like this:

-    node content build --flaw-check=broken_links --flaw-check=profanities

-Or, as environment variables:

-    export BUILD_FLAW_CHECK=broken_links,profanities
-    node content build

-The advantage with setting it as an environment variable is that it gets automatically included in the build-on-the-fly server.
+When building you can enable specific "flaw checks" and their level of how to deal with the flaws.
+Some flaws "cosmetic" and some are more severe but they should never block a full build.

+More information about how to set flaws can be found in `docs/envvars.md`.

 ## Deployment